in28minutes/in28minutes.github.io/_blog/articles/2017-12-01-spring-boot-and-jpa-hibernate-with-h2-top20.md

 ![Image](/images/spring-initializer-web-h2-devtools-jpa.png)

-This guide will help you create a simple project with Spring Boot and connect to a database using Hibernate/JPA.
-We will use Spring Boot Starter JPA and in memory database H2.
+This post will show you how to establish a simple Spring Boot project and connect to a database using Hibernate/JPA.
+Spring Boot Starter JPA and the in-memory database H2 will be used.

 ![Image](/images/JPA_02_Architecture.png "JPA Architecuture")